IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-05/README.md

-# Lab 6: Invoke Endpoints reactively
+# Exercise 5: Invoke Endpoints reactively

 In this lab you will learn how to invoke REST APIs reactively with [MicroProfile Rest Client](https://github.com/eclipse/microprofile-rest-client).